Twelve Years A Slave.

 Pioneered by the good-looking elite who repeated phrases like "it's okay to not be okay", the country as a whole seemed like it was making progress and finally growing a new sense of compassion where previous dismissals once lay.

 "I wanted to say hi, because things that are being said have just gotten out of control!!!
-Wow!!!," began the caption of an Instagram post that Britney Spears posted some months ago.
+Wow!!!," began the caption of an Instagram post that Britney Spears posted last year.

 At the time, Spears made it very clear that, although "tough" as it was for her to say it, she would be taking a step back from public life: "I had to make the difficult decision to put my full focus and energy on my family at this time," she wrote in an Instagram caption, which then, of course, caused the media and public to hone in on her familial life.